65 Credits | 2 Years

 Professional Licensure and/or Certification Information

-Northwood Tech has not made a determination whether this program meets licensure requirements in states other than Wisconsin.
+Northwood Tech's Veterinary Technician Associate Degree is designed to meet the State of Wisconsin's licensing criteria.
+However, Northwood Tech has not made a determination whether this program meets licensure requirements in states other than Wisconsin.
 Students who may be seeking professional licensure or certification in states other than Wisconsin should contact the appropriate licensing board in that state to verify that the Northwood Tech program meets licensure or certification requirements.